 Definition of Penetration Testing:

-Penetration testing, also known as “penetration testing,” is a type of security testing that involves actively attempting to exploit vulnerabilities in a system or application.
+Penetration testing, also known as “pentesting,” is a type of security testing that involves actively attempting to exploit vulnerabilities in a system or application.
 It simulates the actions of a malicious actor and is designed to identify vulnerabilities that could be exploited by attackers.

 Where in the Software Development Lifecycle Each Testing Will be Done: